 The Director of PBES shall provide regular reports to the Board regarding the effectiveness of disaster recovery efforts, including, but not limited to, the number of rebuilding permits, processing time, and valuation of construction.

 Temporary Housing

 Property owners may place one mobile home without permanent foundation or recreational vehicle (motor home, trailer, 5th wheel, camper shell) on their lot to occupy on a temporary basis if they or their immediate family members have a residence that was red-tagged as destroyed or yellow-tagged as significantly damaged.
-A temporary mobile home or recreational vehicle may only be placed on a parcel containing a fire-damaged structure.
+All temporary housing must comply with the provisions for “Re-occupying Property with Fire-Related Debris and Ash and Fire Damage” dated November 2, 2020, from the County Health Officer and the PBES Director.
 Property owners will be required to obtain a building permit from the PBES Department to verify the adequacy of temporary connections to existing utilities, and to ensure that the temporary housing unit meets County requirements.
 No tents or freestanding generators will be allowed.
 The temporary use is valid for one year.
 The Director of PBES may grant extensions of time if the occupants of the trailers have an active building plan review application on file with the County to rebuild the destroyed or damaged structure.
 All temporary housing must be removed prior to the issuance of a Certificate of Final Occupancy of the rebuilt residence.
 Occupancy of temporary housing shall be limited to those persons displaced by the disaster.
 Temporary housing cannot be rented, leased, occupied or used by anyone other than the property owner or immediate family member whose primary residence was destroyed or damaged in the disaster.
 The Director may revoke the temporary housing building permit of any property owner who fails to comply with the requirements of this section.

-If there is insufficient area on a fire-damage property to locate a mobile home or recreational vehicle while clean-up and rebuilding occurs, one may be placed temporarily at an off-site agricultural, or residentially zoned property, subject to the same provisions required above.
-Only one mobile home or recreational vehicle may be locatedfor each off-site property, which will not be counted towards the maximum number of dwellings otherwise allowed under the applicable zoning.
+If there is insufficient area on a fire-damage property to locate a mobile home or recreational vehicle while clean-up and rebuilding occurs, one may be placed temporarily at an off-site agricultural, commercial or residentially zoned property, subject to the same provisions required above.
+Only one mobile home or recreational vehicle may be located for each home destroyed by fire on an off-site property, which will not be counted towards the maximum number of dwellings otherwise allowed under the applicable zoning.
 The total number of off-site mobile homes or recreational vehicles may not exceed the total number of legally entitled dwellings that were red-tagged on the fire-damaged property.
+If more than one recreational vehicle is accommodated on a parcel under this provision, the property must be managed by a non-profit entity.
+The maximum number of recreational vehicles allowed may not exceed the property’s available wastewater treatment and potable water capacity.

 Temporary Utility Connections